sdownin/sdownin.github.io/_pages/about.md

 ---
 permalink: /
 title: ""
-excerpt: "PhD candidate in decision sciences"
+excerpt: "Ph.D. candidate in decision sciences"
 author_profile: true
 redirect_from:
   - /about/